temporalio/documentation/docs/java-run-your-first-app.md

 Welcome to the evolution of application development!

 This tutorial is aimed at developers who are new to Temporal and have some basic knowledge of Java.
+We recommend setting aside about 20 minutes to complete it.
 By following this tutorial you will learn how to run a Temporal Workflow application using the [Temporal Java SDK](https://github.com/temporalio/java-sdk) and you will also witness the fundamentally resilient nature of a Workflow, getting just a taste of the value that Temporal can provide.

 In case you are still wondering what [Temporal](/docs/overview) is, that is OK, there is a lot that can be said about it.
 In this tutorial we will focus on two of its main user facing components which are the Temporal server and its Java SDK.